Deborah Blum: Knight Science Journalism Program at MIT

-Blum became director of the Knight Science Journalism Program, a fellowship program endowed by the James S. and John L. Knight Foundation to encourage "a select breed of journalist", in July 2015.
-The following year, she expanded on the fellowship program by launching Undark, a digital science magazine.
-The magazine debuted in March 2016.
-The magazine's founding editor-in-chief was Tom Zeller, long time environment writer for The New York Times.
+Blum became director of the Knight Science Journalism Program (KSJ), a fellowship program endowed by the James S. and John L. Knight Foundation to encourage "a select breed of journalist", in July 2015.
+The following year, she and former New York Times reporter and columnist Tom Zeller Jr. co-founded Undark, a digital science magazine published under the auspices of the KSJ program.
 In July 2016, David Corcoran, former editor of Science Times at The New York Times, joined the program as a senior editor at the magazine and associate director of the program.

 Personal life

-Blum is the eldest of four daughters born to entomologist Murray S. Blum and Nancy Ann Blum, an educator and writer.

 Blum and her husband have two sons.